OpenBCI/brainflow/docs/SupportedBoards.rst

 To choose this board in BoardShim class please specify:

 - board_id: 2
-- serial_port field of BrainFlowInputStruct
+- serial_port field of BrainFlowInputParams structure

 Supported platforms: